Paul is always trying to find out what it is that makes a great leader.

-What Skills Does a President Need?
+What Makes a President Successful?

 The skills on this short list are important for success in any field, but a national leader needs to demonstrate these skills at a higher level of excellence.